alexandra-zaharia/alexandra-zaharia.github.io/_posts/2020-12-11-how-to-squash-two-non-consecutive-commits-in-mercurial.md

 hg histedit
 ```

 Select the revision you want to move (`1: stuff on Y`) and move it _down_ (press capital `J`).
 Why down?
 Well, `hg log` is reverse chronological so the latest revision on top, while `hg histedit` is chronological so the latest revision is at the bottom.
 Confusing, I know.
-Just commit (press `c` and edit the commit message) and now your `hg log` should show the reordered revisions:
+Just commit (press `c`) and now your `hg log` should show the reordered revisions:

 ```
 3: more stuff on Y